Frequently Asked Questions About Classes

 Kadampa Meditation Center Boston is a 501(c)(3) organization, so no one at our center (such as the class teacher or center managers) ever personally profits from class fees.
 However, like any organization, we have expenses, including rent, utilities, branch class costs, and the support of our Resident Teacher.
 The most fair way to cover these costs is to ask everyone who comes to the classes to pitch in.
 Our class fees cover only about half of our monthly operating expenses; the rest comes from students who are happy to donate a little extra.

 Unlike some Buddhist organizations, we do not receive any outside funds from any organization, governmental or private.
-We also do not receive funds from our umbrella organization, the New Kadampa Tradition.
 We rely solely upon the generosity of our local students.

 If I am running late, can I still come to class?